Sil3ntSec/pfSense-home-network/Installing-pfSense/README.md

 </p><br/>

 #### Creating Bootable USB
 The downloaded image must be written to target media before it can be used We will have to write the installer ISO to a USB device.
 A tool that I personally like is Rufus.
 Use link: https://rufus.ie/.
-All of the settings can stay the same within Rufus, but you must specify the device being used and attach the pfSense memstick image.
+All of the settings can stay the same within Rufus, but you must specify the device being used and attach the pfSense memstick image under 'Boot Selection'.
 <p align="left">
   <img width="300" height="460" src="https://github.com/Sil3ntSec/pfSense-home-network/blob/master/Images/Rufus1.PNG">
 </p><br/>